j0ncoleman/Project-1-Group-4/README.md

 ![bokeh_plot](bokeh_plot.png)

-#### According to the increasing trend in rents, we can get an insight here that many Canadians are postponing buying a home.
+According to the increasing trend in rents, we can get an insight here that many Canadians are postponing buying a home.
 Instead, they’re choosing to rent.
 This could mean an increased demand for apartment units and a reduced supply of apartments.
 Any time apartment demand increases and supply decreases, the cost of rent is going to go up.

 ### Median Income analysis

 ![bokeh_plot4](bokeh_plot4.png)

-#### Average Canadian Salary in September 2022 is deduced from Labour Force Survey as $59,300 per year.
-#### According to 2020 income survey results, Canadians earned income ranges between 50K-80K per year.
-If this is compared to the current rental market, Every household is almost spending 30% to 40% of their income on rental and leasing purposes
-#### Among populous Canadian provinces, Alberta had the highest average and median income of $82700 and $87700.
-#### Toronto and Calgary can be ranked as having the highest and second-highest income inequality, while Quebec and Atlantic Canada are regions with the highest income equality.
+Average Canadian Salary in September 2022 is deduced from Labour Force Survey as $59,300 per year.According to 2020 income survey results, Canadians earned income ranges between 50K-80K per year.
+If this is compared to the current rental market, Every household is almost spending 30% to 40% of their income on rental and leasing purposes.
+Among populous Canadian provinces, Alberta had the highest average and median income of $82700 and $87700.Toronto and Calgary can be ranked as having the highest and second-highest income inequality, while Quebec and Atlantic Canada are regions with the highest income equality.

 ## Should you Buy or Rent Within the Canadian Market?

-#### What Is the Price-to-Rent Ratio?
+What Is the Price-to-Rent Ratio?

 ![SC2](SC2.png) ![SC3](SC3.png)

-#### The price-to-rent ratio is the ratio of home prices to annualized rent in a given location.
+The price-to-rent ratio is the ratio of home prices to annualized rent in a given location.
 This ratio is used as a benchmark for estimating whether it's cheaper to rent or own property.
 The price-to-rent ratio is used as an indicator for whether housing markets are fairly valued, or in a bubble.

-#### Price to Rent ratio is one of the important factors that could be used by an individual to make decisions.
+Price to Rent ratio is one of the important factors that could be used by an individual to make decisions.

-### Geoview dashboard
+## Geoview dashboard
 ![link](housing_price_map.html)

 Graphically Representing Owned vs Rented Property in 2021